 Growth rates change naturally as the animal ages.
 Energy allocation changes after the individual reaches sexual maturation, the metabolic rate increases to fuel other activities such as thermoregulation, migration, and more significantly reproduction—consequently, growth rate is reduced (West et al., 2001).
 In addition to this, studies have shown that lower temperatures reduce developmental rates, which results in individuals with larger sizes at a given developmental stage—like metamorphosis or maturation; this effect is referred to as the temperature-size rule (Angilletta, 2008, as cited in Mollet et al., 2013).
 In other words, warming temperatures can mean faster growth rates for temperate fish, but with the downside of a smaller adult body size (Baudron et al., 2013).
 As such, we can see that warmer habitats can have a significant effect on the growth and development of species.

 One of the effects of temperature in habitats involves oxygen supply and demand.
-For marine fishes and invertebrates, maximum body weight (MBW) is limited by energy demand and supply, for which a balance is reached when demand and supply are equal amounts—thus, net growth is zero (Cheung et al., 2012).
-Authors Pörtner & Knust (2007) stated that warmer temperatures increase the oxygen demand but decrease oxygen solubility; such an imbalance limits the animal's capacity to increase its aerobic metabolic rate above routine levels, thereby impairing individual performance.
+For marine fishes and invertebrates, maximum body weight is limited by energy demand and supply, for which a balance is reached when demand and supply are equal amounts—thus, net growth is zero (Cheung et al., 2012).
+Pörtner & Knust (2007) stated that warmer temperatures increase the oxygen demand but decrease oxygen solubility; such an imbalance limits the animal's capacity to increase its aerobic metabolic rate above routine levels, thereby impairing individual performance.
 This thermal sensitivity is more severe for large body sizes, resulting in higher mortality among larger specimens compared to smaller ones (Pörtner & Knust, 2007).
 In this sense, in warmer temperatures individuals with smaller body sizes have the advantage of a reduced risk of oxygen deprivation (Baudron et al., 2013).
 The effect of temperature on individuals is only predicted to worsen over time: the maximum body weight of fishes is expected to shrink by 14-24% worldwide from 2000 to 2050 (Cheung et al., 2012).